AdobeDocs/experience-manager-64.en/help/release-notes/sp-release-notes.md

 * (DMS7) Editing remote sets in AEM are not overwritten in Scene7.
 Hotfix for CQ-4243430
 * Verification of 6.4 SP1 build on DM Hybrid.
 Hotfix for CQ-4244623
 * (DMS7-UA) When clicking the Embed button for a published Video Asset, nothing appears to happen.
 The Embed dialog is expected to display with HTML code.
 Hotfix for CQ-4245237
-* [DM Hybrid] Copy URL for published Video Assets or Mixed Media Sets gets “[[object Object]” in the URL dialog.
+* (DM Hybrid) Copy URL for published Video Assets or Mixed Media Sets gets “[[object Object]” in the URL dialog.
 Hotfix for CQ-4245236, CQ-4245451
-* (DMHybrid)(REGR) Video's Details View page does not contain the preview of the Video Asset show and outputs an error message to the console.
+* (DMHybrid) Video's Details View page does not contain the preview of the Video Asset show and outputs an error message to the console.
 Hotfix for CQ-4244320
 * Automatic S7 Encoding of we.retail content.
 Hotfix for CQ-4242253
 * Pre-Upgrade Video Processing Presets cannot have a new Video Encoding Preset added nor edit the existing Encoding Presets.
 Hotfix for CQ-4240407
 * Pre-Upgrade Image Presets are shown as Unpublished on Renditions page and does not yield URL.
 Hotfix for CQ-4240406